 In partnership with the Royal United Hospital, we are building what we believe will be the best cancer centre for a district general hospital in the UK.

-The Royal United Hospital (RUH) is relocating and developing the hospital’s Oral & Maxillofacial Surgery department to a create a new improved OPD (Outpatient Department) site.
-The building work will commence in early 2018, which will enable the current Oral & Maxillofacial services to be relocated and fully operational in a new facility by late […]
+The Royal United Hospital (RUH) is relocating and developing the hospital’s Facial Surgery & Orthodontics department to a create a new improved Outpatient Department site.
+The building work will commence in early 2018, which will enable the current services to be relocated and fully operational in a new facility by late 2018.
+The new Facial […]

 The Forever Friends Appeal is raising £2m towards the unique RNHRD & Therapies Centre at the Royal United Hospital (RUH) Bath.
 Nurturing recovery, treatment and long term conditions